Kakadu is Australia’s largest national park, with over 20,000 square kilometres of beauty and boundless adventures – it’s larger than Fiji!

 This clear, natural infinity-edge pool perched high on the Kakadu escarpment was made famous in the movie, “Crocodile Dundee”.

 A 2km return walk with a short steep climb will take you to the top of the seasonal Gunlom Falls, and to Gunlom infinity pool.
 Fed by Waterfall Creek, and with another pool at the base of the falls, along with a camping area boasting solar-powered hot showers, this is definitely a ‘bucket list’ location.

 6. Barramundi Gorge (Majuk Falls)

-A natural back massage under the falls will be that much more rewarding after the four wheel drive into this secluded area, also know as Maguk, in the southern end of Kakadu.
+A natural back massage under the falls will be that much more rewarding after the four-wheel drive into this secluded area, also known as Maguk, at the southern end of Kakadu.